 Sprinkle with Disco Dust and you are all done!

-I hope this quick tip works for you.
+I hope this tip works for you.
 Don’t be afraid to try something new with your tips to achieve a texture you need.
 I have a lot of tips planned for the future so stop by and check them out.